 Particularly for first time landlords, tenant screening may seem like a waste of time – an unnecessary road block standing between you and your rent checks.
-Who needs a credit report or background check you’re not even prepared to interpret?
+Who is prepared to interpret a credit report or a background check?
 You trust yourself to meet a prospective tenant in person and judge whether or not they’ll be a good fit, so why waste time and money running them through the mill of screening services?
 Ironically, time and money are the exact things you’ll end up wasting if you don’t invest in a proper screening process.
 In fact, the cost of not screening your tenants can be surprisingly steep.

 Average Cost of Tenant Screening

 Before we can understand the cost of not screening a tenant, it’s important to understand the cost of actually doing it.
 Typically, a tenant screening will run you anywhere from $20 for just a credit or criminal check, all the way up to $100+ for an extensive, all-inclusive report.
 We also strongly recommend you make a point of investing some time and attention to the reports returned.
 This means verifying information (like calling a listed employer) and discussing any red flags with the tenant.
 A great deal of effort is usually not needed and most landlords only require a middle of the road level of reporting.
 So, all in all, you should expect to pay a modest sum – $30-35 for a combined background and credit check – and be prepared to invest about half an hour of your time.